-(1) Ballots shall set up the question or the draft law that is the subject of the republican referendum.
-To the right of the question or draft law, two rectangles with the words "pro" and "contra" shall be horizontally placed, with two circles underneath.

-(2) In the event that several questions are brought to republican referendum, each question shall be printed on a different ballot.
-In case several referendums are held at the same time, the ballots shall be of different colour.

-(3) Ballot papers shall be drawn up in accordance with the Law on languages spoken in the Republic of Moldova.

-(4) Ballots shall be printed in a quantity that corresponds to the number of voters in the district.

-(7) Ballots shall be transmitted to district electoral councils three days prior to the republican referendum and to the precinct electoral bureaus one day prior to the referendum.
+- (1) Ballots shall set up the question or the draft law that is the subject of the republican referendum.
+To the right of the question or draft law, two rectangles with the words "pro" and "contra" shall be horizontally placed, with two circles underneath. - (2) In the event that several questions are brought to republican referendum, each question shall be printed on a different ballot.
+In case several referendums are held at the same time, the ballots shall be of different colour. - (3) Ballot papers shall be drawn up in accordance with the Law on languages spoken in the Republic of Moldova. - (4) Ballots shall be printed in a quantity that corresponds to the number of voters in the district. - (5) Ballots setting up the same question shall be printed in the same format, with the same font, on paper of the same colour and density. - (6) The design and text of ballots, and the minutes of electoral councils and bureaus for the republican referendum, shall be approved by the Central Election Commission. - (7) Ballots shall be transmitted to district electoral councils three days prior to the republican referendum and to the precinct electoral bureaus one day prior to the referendum.